booo/node-bitcoin-p2p/README.md

 This happens when the native components of node-bitcoin-p2p are not compiled yet.

-Make sure you have `libgmp3-dev` installed, then go to the node-bitcoin-p2p folder and run:
+Go to the node-bitcoin-p2p folder and run:

 ``` sh
 node-waf configure build